aws-quickstart/quickstart-neo4j/README.md

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.

-To submit code for this Partner Solution, see the [AWS Partner Solution Contributor's Guide](https://fwd.aws/NwqYA?).
+To submit code for this Partner Solution, see the [AWS Partner Solutions Contributor's Guide](https://fwd.aws/NwqYA?).